QuantConnect/lean-cli/README.md

   --tt-market-data-target-comp-id TEXT
-                                  The market data target comp id to use --tt-market-data-host TEXT      The host of the market data server --tt-market-data-port INTEGER   The port of the market data server --tt-order-routing-sender-comp-id TEXT
+                                  The market data target comp id to use --tt-market-data-host TEXT      The host of the market data server --tt-market-data-port TEXT      The port of the market data server --tt-order-routing-sender-comp-id TEXT
                                   The order routing sender comp id to use --tt-order-routing-target-comp-id TEXT
-                                  The order routing target comp id to use --tt-order-routing-host TEXT    The host of the order routing server --tt-order-routing-port INTEGER
-                                  The port of the order routing server --tt-log-fix-messages BOOLEAN   Whether FIX messages should be logged --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest)
+                                  The order routing target comp id to use --tt-order-routing-host TEXT    The host of the order routing server --tt-order-routing-port TEXT    The port of the order routing server --tt-log-fix-messages BOOLEAN   Whether FIX messages should be logged --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest)